GreenWaves-Technologies/gap_sdk/README.md

 Please copy the url in the mail to the last question, then the download and installation would be started automatically.
 If you have already answered these questions, this enquiry will be skipped.

-For offering you the best support, please answer the
+For offering you the best support, please answer the questions.

 # Compiling, running and debugging programs